Art (Creative) and Art History (MA)

 Admission Requirements

-To be considered for admission to the MA program, students must submit the following credentials to the Graduate School:
+Applicants to the MA program must submit the following credentials to the Graduate School:

-- A statement of about 500 typed words detailing the applicant’s educational and professional goals,
+- A statement of purpose (approximately 500 words) outlining the applicant’s educational and professional goals in their chosen field (Art History or Curatorial Studies).

-- A writing sample (normally an advanced-level Art History paper).
+- A writing sample, typically an advanced-level Art History paper.

 Program Requirements